 Overall, being one of the first and best Canadian web hosting companies, HostPapa looks like an excellent option.
 Especially for small businesses that need everything in one place.

-HostPapa has 3 different shared hosting plans to choose from that start at CA$3.95/month and range up to CA$12.95/month.
+HostPapa has 4 different shared hosting plans to choose from that start at $2.36/month and range up to $10.36/month.

-All plans offer a free SSL certificate, unmetered bandwidth, a free domain, and even free one-on-one training, all included in the price.
+All plans offer a free SSL certificate, unmetered bandwidth, a free domain, Cloudflare CDN, and numerous business email account.

-- The Starter plan at CA$3.95/month offers to host two websites, unlike a single website most other providers offer with their cheapest plans.
-It also gets you 100GB of SSD storage, which is more than enough for 2 websites.
+- The Start plan at $2.36/month offers to host 1 website, just like most other providers offer with their cheapest plans.
+It also gets you 100GB of SSD storage and 10 email accounts, which is more than enough for a single website.

 Keep in mind that even though the two cheapest plans are both priced the same now, their renewal prices are definitely going to be quite different.